Tooth Extractions Goodlettsville

 What’s the Difference Between Tooth Extractions and Wisdom Tooth Surgery?

 Both procedures involve the removal of a tooth, but they are still different in their own unique ways.
 For example, wisdom tooth removal is specifically for taking out the third molars of teeth.
 In contrast, tooth extractions refer to any tooth that may be damaged beyond repair or the direct cause of overcrowding.
-Additionally, wisdom tooth extractions are often more complex and “surgical” in nature, meaning they may involve removal of teeth that are impacted or located beneath the gum line.
+Additionally, wisdom tooth extractions are often more complex and “surgical” in nature, meaning they may involve the removal of teeth that are impacted or located beneath the gumline.

 Does Getting a Tooth Extracted Hurt?